zzzprojects/docs/dapper-plus.net/pages/documentations/bulk-extensions-methods.md

 Chaining methods are a way to write code that flows.
 Over time, they become easier to write, read, and maintain.

-We offer 4 types of chaining methods:
+We offer four types of chaining methods:

 - **AlsoBulk[Action]:** Performs additional bulk actions at the last hierarchy level without changing the hierarchy level.
 - **ThenBulk[Action]:** Performs additional bulk actions at the last hierarchy level and moves deeper into the hierarchy level.